Path spaces of pushouts: Monomorphisms and 0-truncated maps

-Note that if in the above lemma $f$ is a \emph{complemented} embedding, i.e.\ $A \to A \sqcup X$, then so is $g$.
+Note that if in \cref{pushout-embedding} $f$ is a \emph{complemented} monomorphism, i.e.\ $A \to A \sqcup X$, then so is $g$.
 Namely, it is $B \to B \sqcup X$.
-In any elementary $\infty$-topos, embeddings and complemented embeddings enjoy another good closure property normally satisfied by the \emph{left} class of a factorisation system: they are closed under fibrewise join~\cite{join}.
-This gives the following results.

-\begin{theorem} Let $\mathcal E$ be an $(\infty,1)$-category with pullbacks, pushouts that are universal and satisfy descent, and sequential colimits that commute with pullback.
-Suppose moreover that embeddings in $\mathcal E$ are closed under fibrewise join.
+In any elementary $\infty$-topos, monomorphisms and complemented monomorphisms enjoy another good closure property normally satisfied by the \emph{left} class of a factorisation system: they are closed under fibrewise join~\cite{join}.
+Assuming sequential colimits commute with pullback, we also have that monomorphisms are closed under transfinite composition~\cite{sequential}. \footnote{To see this, note that given a sequence $A_0 \to A_1 \to A_2 \to \cdots$, the diagonal of its transfinite composition $A_0 \to A_\infty$ is the transfinite composition of $A_0 \to A_0 \times_{A_1} A_0 \to A_0 \times_{A_2} A_0 \to \cdots$.
+If all the maps in the original sequence are monomorphisms, then all the maps in the latter sequence are equivalences.} This gives the following result. \begin{theorem} Let $\mathcal E$ be an $\infty$-category with pullbacks, pushouts that are universal and satisfy descent, and sequential colimits that commute with pullbacks.
+Suppose moreover that monomorphisms in $\mathcal E$ are closed under fibrewise join.
 Let

 be a pushout square where $f$ and $g$ are both 0-truncated.
-Then $h$ and $k$ are also $0$-truncated, and the gap map $A \hookrightarrow B \times_D C$ is an embedding. \end{theorem} \begin{proof} Consider the zigzag construction starting from $B \leftarrow 0 \to 0$.
-Since embeddings are closed under pullback and fibrewise join, we have that $J_n \to Z_n$ is an embedding for all $n \ge 1$, and so all the vertical maps in the zigzag construction are embeddings.
-In particular $B \to B \times_D B$ is an embedding, i.e.\ $h$ is $0$-truncated, and $A \to B \times_D C$ is an embedding.
-The claim that $k$ is $0$-truncated is symmetric (i.e.\ proved by starting the zigzag construction from $0 \leftarrow 0 \to C$). \end{proof} Note that the same proof shows that \cref{0-truncated-pushout} also holds if we replace `embedding' with `complemented embedding' and `$0$-truncated map' with `map whose diagonal is a complemented embedding'.
+Then $h$ and $k$ are also $0$-truncated, and the gap map $A \hookrightarrow B \times_D C$ is a monomorphism. \end{theorem} \begin{proof} Consider the zigzag construction starting from $B \leftarrow 0 \to 0$.
+Since monomorphisms are closed under pullback and fibrewise join, we have that $J_n \to Z_n$ is a monomorphism for all $n \ge 1$, and so all the vertical maps in the zigzag construction are monomorphisms.
+In particular $B \to B \times_D B$ is an monomorphism, i.e.\ $h$ is $0$-truncated, and $A \to B \times_D C$ is a monomorphism.
+The claim that $k$ is $0$-truncated is symmetric (i.e.\ proved by starting the zigzag construction from $0 \leftarrow 0 \to C$). \end{proof} Note that the same proof shows that \cref{0-truncated-pushout} also holds if we replace `monomorphism' with `complemented monomorphism' and `$0$-truncated map' with `map whose diagonal is a complemented monomorphism'.